tradetracker-com/tradetracker-gtm-multi-productgroup/README.md

 ### Transaction Amount:
-This variable should capture the total monetary amount for the sale **excluding** any applicable tax such as VAT.
+This variable should capture the total monetary amount for the sale (sum of all included items) **excluding** any applicable tax such as VAT.
 It should be formatted as a "string", and should be a dot-decimal number to two decimal places.

 Examples:
 ```